 A Quick Look at the Repair Process

-When you work with an expert on garage door springs near St. Peters, they’re going to be able to get the project done quicker, safer, and with less hassle than if you go the DIY route.
+When you work with an expert on garage door springs in St. Louis, they can get the project done quicker, safer, and less hassle than if you go the DIY route.

 In most cases, an extension spring (or set of extension springs) is the easier of the two types to replace.

 That being said, the job can become much more complicated depending on the type of connector the extension spring uses.
-For instance, open looped springs can simply be hooked and unhooked.
-But with other types (e.g., double looped, clipped ends), it can take some serious work disconnecting the spring from the other operation devices.
+For instance, open-looped springs can be hooked and unhooked.
+But with other types (e.g., double-looped, clipped ends), disconnecting the spring from the other operation devices can take some serious work.

-Added to that, incorrect or partial installation can lead to your door being unsafe or a higher likelihood of further problems down the line.
-That’s why it’s still important to work with a professional rather than tackling the job yourself.
+Additionally, incorrect or partial installation can lead to your door being unsafe or a higher likelihood of further problems down the line.
+That’s why it’s still important to work with a professional rather than tackle the job yourself.

 Torsion springs are quite a bit harder to replace than extension springs.
 They’re also quite a bit more dangerous.

 As torsion springs remain wound even when the door is closed, they hold on to a lot of potential energy.
 And if you aren’t careful as you replace the parts, you may unintentionally release that energy on yourself, resulting in serious injury.